google/zetasql/docs/functions-and-operators.md

 <a id="JSONPath_format"></a>

 With the JSONPath format, you can identify the values you want to obtain from a JSON-formatted string.

+If a key in a JSON functions contains a JSON format operator, refer to each JSON function for how to escape them.

+A JSON function returns `NULL` if the JSONPath format does not match a value in a JSON-formatted string.
+If the selected value for a scalar function is not scalar, such as an object or an array, the function returns `NULL`.
+If the JSONPath format is invalid, an error is produced.

+#### Operators for JSONPath

-The JSONPath format supports these
+The JSONPath format supports these operators:
-operators:

 <table>
   <thead>